Bornholmer Straße border crossing: Events of 9 November 1989

 Immediately after news of East Germany's somewhat mistaken announcement on the removal of border controls by Socialist Unity Party of Germany (SED) official Günter Schabowski was broadcast at 8:00pm on 9 November 1989, thousands of East Germans began gathering at the Bornholmer Straße border crossing, demanding that border guards immediately open its gates to let them through to West Berlin.

 The surprised and overwhelmed guards made many hectic telephone calls to their superiors about the problem but it became clear that no one among the East German authorities would take personal responsibility for issuing orders to use lethal force.
 As a result, the vastly outnumbered soldiers had no way to hold back the huge crowd of East German citizens.
 In face of the growing crowd, the guards finally yielded.

 At 9:20 p.m., in order to relieve some of the pressure created by the crowds, the guards let the first few people leave for West Berlin, although the head of the passport control unit Lieutenant-Colonel Harald Jäger had their passports stamped invalid, thus expatriating the passport holders without their knowledge.
 By 11:30 p.m., however, the crowds had grown so large that he – still without official orders – finally raised the barrier.
-In the hour that followed, around 20,000 people were able to cross the Bösebrücke bridge without being checked, and were welcomed by French soldiers and gendarmes.
+In the hour that followed, around 20,000 people were able to cross the Bösebrücke bridge without being checked, and were greeted by French soldiers and gendarmes in full combat gear and armed with machine guns and assault rifles.
 By then, similarly large crowds had gathered at the other border crossings, and controls were similarly lifted.